Gas Line Installation in Rocklin, CA

 A worker wearing gloves and blue pants repairs a buried pipe using tools and equipment in a trench dug into the soil.

-How much does gas line installation cost in Rocklin, CA?
+Do I need a permit for gas line installation in Rocklin, CA?